-Although you can use Mac OS X at resolutions of less than $1,024 \times 768$ , Apple has designed the OS X windows and dialogs on the assumption that your resolution will be at least $1,024 \times 768$ .
-So if you choose a resolution lower than that, some interface elements in some windows or programs may be drawn partially or completely off-screen.
-Just keep that in mind if you choose a resolution below $1,024 \times 768$ .
+Although you can use Mac OS X at resolutions of less than $1,024 \ge 768$, Apple has designed the OS X windows and dialogs on the assumption that your resolution will be at least $1,280 \ge 800$.
+So if you choose a resolution lower than that, some interface elements in some windows or programs may be drawn partially (or completely) off-screen.
+Just keep that in mind if you choose a resolution below $1,280 \ge 800$.